samuelecancellieri/CRISPRme/README.md

     ```
     bash crisprme_auto_test_conda.sh
     ```
-- Write this command to execute the script if you installed with Docker:
+- Write this command to execute the script if you want to use Docker (the script will automatically download the necessary docker image):
     ```
     bash crisprme_auto_test_docker.sh
     ```